casey/just/README.md

 ```

 This defeats `just`'s ability to catch typos, for example if you type `$argumant`, but works for all possible values of `argument`, including those with double quotes.

+### Configuring the Shell

+There are a number of ways to configure the shell for linewise recipes, which are the default when a recipe does not start with a `#!` shebang.
+Their precedence, from highest to lowest, is:

+1. The `--shell` and `--shell-arg` command line options.
+Passing either of these will cause `just` to ignore any settings in the current justfile.
+2. `set windows-shell := [...]`
+3. `set windows-powershell` (deprecated)
+4. `set shell := [...]`

+Since `set windows-shell` has higher precedence than `set shell`, you can use `set windows-shell` to pick a shell on Windows, and `set shell` to pick a shell for all other platforms.

 Changelog
 ---------